 Question 6 – Does the data imply we are recommending double escrows if we recommend a thick Whois model for all?

-Most parties agree that multiple copies is better than fewer, but some feel that four copies is excessive.
+Most parties agree that multiple copies are better than fewer, but some feel that four copies is excessive.
+This does not specifically recommend a thick Whois but it adds another check in the reasons why thick Whois should be required,

 Question 7 – If your response to question 6 is that 'thick' Whois should be recommended, please provide any additional considerations with regards to implementation in relation to Issue A that should be taken into account.

-On balance, almost all agree that if a thick Whois model is adopted, there should be no change to the current escrow rules.
+On balance, all but one group agrees that if a thick Whois model is adopted, there should be no change to the current escrow rules.

-At some point, ICANN should explore the implications of two escrows which could conceivably be stored at the same site removing the benefit of the duplication, and the implications of registrar/registrie integration which could result in those "two" sites being co-located.
+At some point, ICANN should explore the implications of two escrows which could conceivably be stored at the same site removing the benefit of the duplication, and the implications of registrar/registry integration which could result in those "two" sites being co-located.